 Nearly 120 countries commit to renewable energy goals

-According to Ember’s analysis, doubling energy efficiency and tripling clean energy sources like wind and solar could decrease 85% of the necessary fossil fuel use in this decade to meet global climate goals.
+Analysis from Ember indicates that doubling energy efficiency and tripling clean energy sources like wind and solar could reduce the necessary fossil fuel consumption by as much as 85% this decade, a crucial step in meeting global climate objectives.

 Introduction of green finance platform and climate investment fund

-The platform is set to launch in 2024, aiming to train and develop 100,000 experts for emerging market and developing economies (EMDEs) by 2030.
-Direct events will be in Asia, Africa, the Middle East, and Latin America.
+The platform is slated to begin operations in 2024, with a commitment to train and develop 100,000 experts for emerging market and developing economies (EMDEs) by 2030.
+Training initiatives will be focused on regions including Asia, Africa, the Middle East, and Latin America, ensuring widespread access to vital skills and knowledge.

-Alterra’s primary purpose is to focus on climate investments in emerging and developing economies.
-The initial investments would go toward developing more than 6 GW of clean energy capacity in India.
-It also intends to support over 5 GW of solar and wind projects in Africa and a Latin American rural electrification platform.
+Alterra’s core focus will be on climate goals within emerging and developing economies.
+Initial investments will be directed towards developing over 6 GW of clean energy capacity in India, alongside supporting more than 5 GW of solar and wind projects in Africa and establishing a rural electrification platform in Latin America.
+These strategic investments exemplify a dedication to expanding access to sustainable power and fostering economic growth.

 From November 30 to December 12, 2023, Dubai, the United Arab Emirates (UAE), hosted the 28th Conference of the Parties to the UN Framework Convention on Climate Change (COP28).
-It was attended by about 140 Heads of State and Prime Ministers and approximately 97,000 registered delegates.
-Other major conference highlights include:
+The event drew participation from approximately 140 Heads of State and Prime Ministers, as well as roughly 97,000 registered delegates.
+Other notable highlights of the conference included:

 |